Tock: Overview

 Tock is a Cross and Circle game in the style of Pachisi, an Indian game played since the first millennium BC.
 Tock's exact origins are unclear, but traditionally it is believed that it originated with the early settlers of Quebec, Canada.

 From Quebec, the game Jeu du Toc (or Tock) moved to France where it is also known as Jeu des petits chevaux canadiens.
 Tock is also similar to the French game Jeu des petits chevaux, where moves are determined by throwing dice instead of playing cards.

+From Vermont, the game TUK migrated down from Quebec is also known as TUC rules of play are similar to TOCK.
+Specialty cards vary from town to town, household to household.
+Square boards with a border of 80 holes numbered 1-20 ending at "home" with an additional 4 holes per player.
+Playing pieces are either golf tees or cribbage pegs depending on the size of the board.

 Rules

 At the beginning of each round players are dealt a number of cards which they play in turns to move their tokens around the board.
 If at any time a token lands exactly on the field occupied by another token then the moved token replaces the resting one (which is placed back into the corresponding player's starting area).
-If a player on his turn has no cards he can play with his tokens (or which he can't play against the other players, like a 5, 10 or Queen in some variations) then he must discard his entire remaining hand and wait for the next hand to be dealt.
+If a player on their turn has no cards they can play with their tokens (or which they can't play against the other players, like a 5, 10 or Queen in some variations) then they must discard their entire remaining hand and wait for the next hand to be dealt.
+The discarded cards may not be looked through by other players.

 A starter is a card that allows a player to move a new token to the starting field.
 Aces and Kings (and Jokers in some variations) are starters.